jonacappelle/jonacappelle/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on an architecture and procedures for a circular IoT
+- 👯 I’m looking to collaborate on IoT and UAV related projects
+- 💬 Ask me about embedded programming, low-power IoT, UAV design and automation
+- 📫 Check out my website: www.jonacappelle.com

 <!--
 **jonacappelle/jonacappelle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.